jnshnn/usc-auto-book/README.md

 # USC automatically book appointments

 This script helps the user to book automatically appointsments by urban sports club.
+It might also help iOS or web user to book classes in advance and enjoy the same adventages as the android users.

 ## Disclaimer
 Use on own risk.
 The author is not responsible in for any damage made to your account or to USC.